vincentbergeron33/How-to-avoid-scam-in-Crypto-world/README.md

 - This section is to explain in a very general view what is cryptocurrency.

-- A picture on the side has been put of the side to catch the eyes of the viewer in an orginal way.
+- A picture on the side has been put to catch the eyes of the viewer in an original way.
 The text is on the left and picture on the right which is opposite of the next look alike section (Type of token).

 ![What is crypto Section](assets/images/what-is-crypto.png)

 __Three sections__

-- This section explain 3 really important definition that are not always understood in the crypto world.
+- This section explains 3 really important definition that are not always understood in the crypto world.

 - The definitions are shorts and aim to get the viewers curious about the subject.
 They can then search for more details and get better informed.
-A futur update of the website aim to add more details on those concept.
+A future update of the website aim to add more details on this concept.

 ![Three Sections](assets/images/three-sections.png)

 __type of token__

-- this token is a introduction to the list of the token below it.
+- this token is an introduction to the list of the token below it.

 - It aims to catch the eye and like the "What is crypto section" show the website in an original way.
-As mention above, the text and image are opposite to the other section.
+As mentioned above, the text and image are opposite to the other section.

 ![Type of Token](assets/images/type-of-token.png)

 __list of token__

-- The list of token follows the same patern of the Type of token and what is crypto section, they alternate left and right.
+- The list of token follows the same pattern of the Type of token and what is crypto section, they alternate left and right.

 - The description are shorts and aim to get the viewers curious about the subject.
-Most of them have example so the viewers can understand better the concept and start to to know some of the tokens.
+Most of them have example so the viewers can understand better the concept and start to know some of the tokens.

 ![List of Token](assets/images/list-of-token.png)

 __footer__

-- The footer has 4 usefull links: Coinmarketcap (Coins encyclopedia), Binance (Platform), Coinbase (Platform) and Ledger (Solution to store crypto safely).
+- The footer has 4 useful links: Coinmarketcap (Coins encyclopaedia), Binance (Platform), Coinbase (Platform) and Ledger (Solution to store crypto safely).

 - Copyright have also been added into the footer.